The Illusive Last Generation

 proliferating in the last days.

-having seen their predictions and projections falsified by subsequent events
+Having seen their predictions and projections falsified by subsequent events

-time and again, now, many of these hucksters are turning to calendrical cycles,
+time and again, many of these hucksters are turning to calendrical cycles,

-numerology, astrology, Kabbalah mysticism, and other forms of divination and
+numerology, astrology, Kabbalah mysticism, and other forms of divination to peer into the future and make new prognostications that will

 dazzle their victims.